-Throughout the 5 year Science study, 2.5 years in KS3 and 2.5 years in KS4, you are assessed in chemistry using the following assessment objectives, ensuring that you can cumulatively build your subject understanding in preparation for future GCSE and A Level study.
-There are half-termly assessment points each year that we term Praising Stars©.
-For years 7,8 and 9 we base our assessment on our subject mapping of the age-related expectations across the curriculum, assessing students' performance at their current stage of study against expectation.
+Throughout the 5 year Chemistry course, 3 in key stage 3 and 2 in key stage 4 you are assessed using the following assessment objectives which ensure that you can cumulatively build your subject understanding in preparation for future GCSE and A Level study.
+There are five half-term assessment points in KS4 that we term Praising Stars©.
+In Key Stage 3 these are done at the end of each full term.
+There are interim assessment activities scheduled as summative assessment both during and at the end of topic questions.
+For younger years we base our assessment on our subject mapping of the age related expectations across the curriculum, assessing students' performance at their current stage of study against expectation.
 At GCSE we make informed predictions informed by our holistic assessment of their progress against the key assessment objectives and their aspirational GCSE targets.
-These are also the basis for any appropriate support and intervention.